Harold Byron Hannum

 Does the music seem appropriate to the atmosphere of the church and does it promote the worship mode?
 5

-challenges in worship music sometimes frustrated those who wanted a simple pronouncement
+dealing with challenges in worship music sometimes frustrated those who wanted

-from someone who in his later years had become a living legend, "an
+a simple pronouncement from someone who in his later years had become a living

-authority" on worship music.
-I observed this in a class in hymnology that
+legend, "an authority" on worship music.
+I observed this in a class

 Hannum wrote three books on music and worship, drawing on his many years of experience as a thoughtful church musician and music teacher and administrator.
 Because the books deal with those larger issues, they are timeless, allowing his voice to continue beyond the end of his life as a quiet, but effective force in the ongoing discussion about music in worship and life.